 This policy seeks to create a strong link between performance and reward by providing a variable/at risk element of Executive remuneration that focuses on performance over a period of one year.
 It is designed to encourage and stimulate enhanced performance among Senior Executives so as to increase the short and long-term profitability of the Company.

 In line with Section 32 of the SEC Code and international best practice in corporate governance, the Board has established a Whistle Blowing Policy to enable staff, in confidence, to raise concerns about possible improprieties in financial and other matters and to do so without fear of reprisal, provided that such concerns are raised in good faith.
-Employees and other stakeholders are encouraged to report incidents of misconduct in a confidential and anonymous manner through the internal reporting channels (i.e. Line Manager, Head of Department and Group CEO) and/or the outsourced KPMG Ethics Line.
+Employees and other stakeholders are enjoined to report incidents of suspected or actual fraud and misconduct to DCP in a confidential and anonymous manner through the internal reporting channels and Deloitte Tip-Offs Anonymous (TOA).